Report: Rockets trading Christian Wood to Mavericks for No. 26 pick

 — Shams Charania (@ShamsCharania) June 16, 2022

 Wood can run both pick-and-rolls/finish lobs and pick-and-pops/shoot 3s with Doncic.
 That’s a fun fit.
-At just 26 and locked into a mid-salary contract the next two years, Wood should have time to develop chemistry with Doncic.
+At just 26, Wood could develop chemistry with Doncic long-term if staying beyond his expiring contract.

 As Dallas tries to make the next step, there will be more pressure on Wood defensively.
 Though not reliably fundamentally sound on that end, Wood has shown ability as a defensive playmaker.